augustin-grosnon/Polygon-projection-demo/README.md

    - Click inside a closed polygon to start dragging.
 Move the mouse to translate a copy of the polygon around the canvas.
 Release the mouse button to drop the new polygon to it's new location.
 (WIP)

 3. **Auto shape close**
-   - Use the "Toggle auto shape close" button to enable or disable visual automatic closing of the polygon.
+   - Use the "Auto shape close" button to enable or disable visual automatic closing of the polygon.

 4. **Fill mode**
-   - Use the "Toggle shape fill" button to fill the polygons.
+   - Use the "Fill shape" button to fill the polygons.

 5. **Convex only mode**
-   - Use the "Toggle convex only" button to switch between convex-only mode and normal mode.
+   - Use the "Convex only" button to switch between convex-only mode and normal mode.
 In convex-only mode, the polygon must remain convex as you add points.

 6. **Show point labels**
-   - Use the "Toggle point labels" button to display or not the coordinates of each point.
+   - Use the "Point labels" button to display or not the coordinates of each point.

 7. **Resetting**
    - Click the "Reset" button to clear the current polygon and start with a fresh canvas.